STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Experiments

-As a new contender poised to challenge Transformer architecture, Mamba introduces an innovative approach by replacing the foundational Attention mechanism with modern selective state space model (SSSM).
-SSSM diverges from Attention by utilizing a continuous-time model that captures the dynamic evolution of spatial-temporal dependencies more naturally and efficiently.
-Unlike Attention, which computes weights across all pairs of input and output positions and can be computationally intensive, Mamba's selective state space model directly captures the temporal evolution of features, enabling it to scale more gracefully with the sequence length and complexity of spatial-temporal data.
-Furthermore, we facilitate STG-Mamba with Deep Kalman Filtering-based adaptive spatiotemporal graph evolution, and the elaborately designed Graph Selective State Space Block (GS3B), making it inherit the advantages of modern SSSM, and highly suitable for STG learning tasks.
+As a new contender poised to challenge Transformer architecture, the selective state space mechanism of Mamba diverges from Attention by utilizing a continuous-time model that captures the dynamic evolution of spatial-temporal dependencies more naturally and efficiently.
+Unlike Attention, SSSM directly captures the temporal evolution of features, enabling it to scale more gracefully with the sequence length and complexity of STG data.
+Furthermore, we facilitate STG-Mamba with Kalman Filtering-based adaptive STG evolution, the elaborately designed graph selective scan algorithm, and the Feed-Forward connection, making it inherit the advantages of modern SSSM, and highly suitable for STG learning.